The Eating Disorders Outreach Program provides treatment for presenting concerns related to:

 - Individual cognitive behavioural therapy for eating disorders (CBT-E) and Family-Based Therapy (FBT) by an Eating Disorders Clinician (Master of Social Work)

-- Individuals 13 years of age and older
+- 13 years of age and older

-- Permanent resident of Perth County
+- Resident of Perth County

 Individuals who require more intensive treatment will be referred to appropriate services, such as the London Health Sciences Centre Eating Disorders Service.

 Referrals & Resources

 - Referrals must be made by a Primary Care Provider (Physician or Nurse Practitioner) and include recent medical evaluation (physical examination and laboratory investigations).

 519-272-8210, ext.
 2570 or Toll-Free: 1-888-275-1102 ext.
 2570

 If you need someone to talk to, are struggling with your mental health or addiction, or need to be connected to mental health services please call the Huron Perth Helpline and Crisis Response Team at 1-888-829-7484